openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 When the application API version is greater than 11, explicit redirection to other third-party applications is not allowed.

+**Resolution Steps**

-**Solution Steps**Use implicit startup or jump to other applications via `openLink`.
+Use implicit startup or redirect to other applications via `openLink`.

-## 16000019 No Matching Application Found for Implicit Startup
+## 16000019 No Matching Ability Found for Implicit Startup

 **Error Message**